In this guide, you will learn how to setup Cloudflare CDN with the best settings.

 - No Query String – only delivers cached files when there is no query string.

-- Ignore Query String – delivers the same resource to everyone regardless of query string.
+- Ignore Query String – delivers the same resource to everyone regardless of the query string.

-- Standard – delivers different resource each time the query string changes.
+- Standard – delivers different resources each time the query string changes.